 A withholding tax, at the rate of 15%, on interest paid to non-residents must be made in respect of all payments that became due and payable after 1 March 2015.
+The rate may be reduced by an applicable Double Tax Agreement, A withholding tax, at the rate of 15%, on service fees paid to non-residents must be made in respect of all payments that become due and payable after 1 January 2016.
 The rate may be reduced by an applicable Double Tax Agreement.
-The withholding tax, at the rate of 15%, on service fees paid to nonresidents payable after 1 January 2017 may be withdrawn.
-The rate may otherwise be reduced by an applicable Double Tax Agreement.